Sponsor Resources & FAQs

 Broadcast Script Guidelines

-As a public broadcast medium, Vermont Public must follow the FCC requirements for underwriting announcements and non-compliance with these requirements may result in serious fines for the organization.
+As a public broadcast medium, Vermont Public must follow the FCC requirements for identifying sponsors in underwriting announcements.
+Non-compliance with these requirements may result in serious fines for the organization.

 Based on FCC guidelines, sponsorship messages may include: